JoseJPR/nodejs-certification/README.md

 |   |
 |   ├── cluster               # Cluster.
 |   |   ├── example01         # Show CPUs number and create a cluster for each core.
+|   |   ├── example02         # Control cluster waiting or working any task.
 |   |   └── ...               # ...
 |   |
 |   └── ...